Do you want to have your say in what's happening where you live? Then why not join your local Community Council?

-Community councils are public representative bodies.
+Community Councils are public representative bodies.
 They are made up of groups of people who care about their community and want to make their area a better place to live.
-There are 35 community councils within the East Ayrshire area.

 How to get involved

-As community councils represent their local community, community councils want to hear from local people and want more people involved in their work.
-They normally meet once per month within the local area.
+As Community Councils represent their local community, they want to hear from local people and are looking for more people to get involved in their work.
+Meetings normally take place once a month within the local area.

 Meetings and membership

 For information about office bearers and Community Council meetings visit Community Councils meetings and membership.
 Should you have any enquiries regarding your local Community Council please contact Vibrant Communities.